wopfel/archlinux-setup-vb/README.md

 archlinux-setup-vb
 ==================

-Set up an ArchLinux installation from an ISO image in a Virtualbox virtual machine.
+Automatically set up Arch Linux from an ISO image in a Virtualbox virtual machine.

-The virtual machine must be created manually.
-When the virtual machine finished booting the Live CD, the vboxmanage command is used to send key strokes to the running Arch Linux.
+When the virtual machine finished booting the Live CD, this script is taking over.
+After you started this script, it uses vboxmanage commands to send the necessary keystrokes to the running Arch Linux Live CD.

+The main purpose is to prove that
+- the ISO is fully functional
+- Arch Linux can be installed from the Live CD
+- the installed Arch Linux is bootable

 THIS IS WORK IN PROGRESS!

+Note: The virtual machine must be created manually at the moment.

-See file `Virtualbox-ArchLinux-ISO-testen` for the commands so far.
+See file `Virtualbox-ArchLinux-ISO-testen` for the vboxmanage commands emulating keystrokes so far.
+That file isn't used any longer.
+All commands from this file were migrated to the script.

 Script
 ======

 `install-archlinux-inside-vm`

 When the virtual machine has finished booting from the Live CD and the shell prompt is ready, you can run `./install-archlinux-inside-vm`.

-The script emulates the keystrokes submitting all commands necessary for setting up an ArchLinux environment.
+The script emulates the keystrokes submitting all commands necessary for setting up an Arch Linux environment.

 The return code of the commands is passed back to the script.
 For this, a tiny web server is running inside the script.
 If the command has completed successfully, the next command is submitted.